jonathantsang/jonathantsang.github.io2/blog/learning/tau1.md

 finished: true
 ---

 **note:** I made this back in 2017.
-I am going back in 2020 to update info/misinformation.
-These are just guidelines, be sure to ask your academic advisors for concrete advice.
-Also I have to rehaul this entire thing cause uw changed urls of some pages, changed the sequence names, and revamped some of the sequence plans.
+I am going back in 2020 to update info because UW changed urls of some pages, changed the sequence names, and revamped some of the sequence plans.

+In this post I want to discuss:
+- what is the co-op employment rate
-In this post I want to discuss about different co-op streams and what I think is the best one when trying to find a first co-op.
+- what are the different co-op streams
+- what I think is the best one when trying to find a first co-op

 This is mainly targeted for math and engineering faculties.

 ## Co-op is (technically) not 99% employment rate